 Social Distortion is the epitome of the do-it-yourself mainstay rock ‘n’ roll bands.
 Founded by lead singer and guitarist Mike Ness at the age of 16, the band has endured countless ups, downs and lineup changes while managing to build a devoted following without the support of large record labels or radio stations.
 Their debut Chip performance in 2015 absolutely rocked the house.
 Would you go through a burning Ring of Fire to see them again in 2018?

 Dying to know more about how the Buffalo Chip books its acts?
 You can find out what goes into the process under the "How do you choose bands?" section of the Chip’s FAQs.

-What bands would you most like to see rock The Best Party Anywhere?
-Are there any we missed?
-Let us know in the comments below!
+What bands you would like to see at the Sturgis Buffalo Chip?
+Tell us in the comments below!

 Known as The Best Party Anywhere®, the Legendary Buffalo Chip believes festivals should be fun like a high five, reenergize you like a broken rule, and romance you like someone you just met and have to take home.